Introduction to Machine Learning: Stochastic Gradient Descent

 Fix $\ell \ll N$.
 Consider the set of $B_\ell$ of binary sequences $\xi = (\xi^1, \ldots, \xi^{N})$ such that $\xi^k \in \{0,1\}$ and $\sum_{k=1}^N \xi^k = \ell$.
 Define

 where $\boldsymbol \xi$ follows the uniform distribution on $B_\ell$.
 Consider the stochastic approximation algorithm:

 Because $E(\boldsymbol\xi^k) = \ell/N$, we have $E( H(\CW, \boldsymbol\xi)) = \nabla_\CW \CE_T(f(\cdot, \CW))$ and \eqref{eq:nn.sgd} provides a stochastic gradient descent algorithm to which the discussion in \cref{sec:sgd} applies.
-Such an approach is often referred to as ``mini-batch'' selection in the deep-learning literature, since it correspond to sampling $\ell$ examples from the training set without replacement and only computing the gradient of the empirical loss computed from these examples.
+Such an approach is often referred to as ``mini-batch'' selection in the deep-learning literature, since it correspond to sampling $\ell$ examples from the training set without replacement and only computing the gradient of the empirical loss restricted to these examples.